 It’s no secret that the legal status of cannabis and CBD vary significantly from state to state.
 Colorado was the first to allow the possession of cannabis for adults above age 21, and establish a regulatory structure for the sale of recreational weed.
-In 2020, thirty-three states allow cannabis for medical use with a valid MMJ card.
+Today, thirty-three states allow cannabis for medical use with a valid MMJ card.
 A third of those have also legalized the possession of cannabis for recreational adult use – with ten more states following Colorado’s lead in the past twelve years.

 Still, the slow road to legalization isn’t without its downsides.
 Many adult fans of cannabis flocked to states which allow the recreational sale (and use) of the plant.
 This increased demand seemingly contributed to cost of living increases in areas with freshly legalized cannabis, much to the dismay of longtime locals and anyone without unlimited cash.
 Traffic rates have also risen in Denver, as we’re painfully aware, which isn’t unusual with the spike in population.